siyul-park/uniflow/plugins/sql/docs/sql_node.md

 ## Specification

 - **driver**: The name of the database driver, such as `"sqlite3"`, `"postgres"`, etc.
 - **source**: The database connection string, provided in the format appropriate for the driver.
+(Optional)
 - **isolation**: Sets the transaction isolation level.
 The default value is `0`.
 (Optional)

 ## Ports